mrchrisster/rfid_spotify/README.md

 Or simply Download for SPI enabled version:
   - If you want to use my precompiled image for the Nanopc T4 with SPI and Wifi enabled, [download here](https://drive.google.com/file/d/1pRt_ehEy8QNT3_qfBpB8euX4WRCSb2db/view?usp=sharing)
-  - In order to flash the downloaded files, download rk3399-eflasher-friendlycore-focal-4.19-arm64-20240511.img [image](https://download.friendlyelec.com/NanoPC-T4) and flash to SD card with Win32DiskImager
+  - In order to flash the downloaded files, [download](https://download.friendlyelec.com/NanoPC-T4) rk3399-eflasher-friendlycore-focal-4.19-arm64-20240511.img and flash to SD card with Win32DiskImager
   - Make sure Google Drive for Desktop is disabled if you use it or else the software doesn't launch
   - Now replace the friendlycore-focal-arm64 folder on SD card and insert into NanoPC to install to emmc